 While the term miller moth can refer to a number of species of moths, right now army cutworm is the issue.
 Until the fall it will only be a problem for homeowners.
 Army cutworm has only one generation per year.
-It is a potential problem for growers/gardeners in the spring and fall when the larval stage is feeding on plants including hay.
-Adult generally emerge in April and late spring /early summer, the moths move to higher elevations and don't return until fall.
+It is a potential problem for growers / gardeners in the spring and fall when the larval stage is feeding on plants including hay.
+Adult generally emerge in April and late spring / early summer, the moths move to higher elevations and don't return until fall.
 The phone calls are about adult moths who are bothering people by their sheer numbers.
 Normally, the adult moths are not a problem, but the numbers are much, much higher than normal.
 There could be a number of reasons for the higher than normal population including a mild winter and an early spring which likely flushed them all out at the same time.
 I think another big factor was very low predation by arthropod predators last summer and fall which gave us a higher than normal population which overwintered as larvae.
 Going in to winter with a large population we would expect big numbers this spring unless something else like weather took them out, which didn't happen.
 Normally we typically have high predation rates by arthropod predators (ladybugs, nabids, green lacewings, spiders etc) 70-80% in season is typical.
 In 2010 we averaged over 60% predation in our research trials but last year had less than half that rate.
 This combined with favorable weather (for the moths) produced what we are seeing now.

 There is not a lot you can do about the moths except avoid outdoor lighting near the house particularly entryways.
 You can induce them to move to less annoying spots by playing with indoor lighting too, attracting the moths away from a patio door for example, by turning on a light that will light up a nearby window so that people can get in and out of the house. (this can actually be fun for the kids to 'herd' them).
 If there is a significant problem with moths getting into equipment, it could be worth putting out a simple light trap or even just for example, turning on an outdoor light away from the problem spot.
 You do have to balance that with potentially attracting them in from a distance.

 We have been getting phone calls primarily from Albuquerque, Santa Fe, the Pecos Valley and Northeastern NM, but I've also heard of issues in Texas and Colorado, it seems to be less widespread in Las Curces but still made the front page of the paper.
 We don't have good data to predict exactly how long this will last but I think the worst will be over in a week or so.
-Some army cutworm moths will be with us until June but as the numbers go down they won't be noticable to the general public.
+Some army cutworm moths will be with us until June but as the numbers go down they won't be noticeable to the general public.
 Birds and other animals are taking a lot of them out.
 Natural mortality for a variety of reasons is very high.
 As numbers go down in the next couple of weeks or so (by mid May), complaints will likely die off.
 For more information, contact Jane Pierce

 Soil Testing Laboratories

 With the upcoming closing of the NMSU Soil, Water and Testing Laboratory, many of you are searching for alternative facilities for sample processing.
-A list of potential laboratories has been assembled for your reference.
+A List of Potential Laboratories has been assembled for your reference.
 This list notes 8 soil testing laboratories that should be able to meet any of your soil, water, and plant tissue analysis needs.
 All of the labs noted on the list participate in a national quality assurance program.
 Also listed on the table is what tests to request that come the closest to what the NMSU SWAT laboratory was able to do.
 The labs are listed in increasing distance from the NMSU campus.
 Dr. Robert Flynn can still offer assistance with interpreting results from these laboratories if questions arise from the results.
 Contact: Robert Flynn

 Nutsedge Control in Alfalfa

 Yellow and purple nutsedge are common weedy sedge species in New Mexico.
 These sedges are highly competitive species and can also host root knot nematodes.
 Despite being shade intolerant, yellow and purple nutsedge have been reported as problem weeds in alfalfa in the state.
 Although nutsedge stands can be significantly reduced during site preparation and proper agronomic practices that would give alfalfa the competitive edge over nutsedges, often additional herbicide treatments are required for the control of remaining plants.
 Prior to the summer of 2011 there was no effective post emergence herbicide registered for nutsedge control in alfalfa in New Mexico.
 However, as a result of our collaboration with the industry, Sandea herbicide (halosulfuron) was recently registered for weed management in alfalfa.
 Sandea controls several large-seeded broadleaf weeds and is currently the best option for the control of emerged nutsedge plants in the fields.
 By controlling these weeds, sandea will improve the existing stands of alfalfa.
 In addition, removal of nutsedge by sandea takes away an excellent host plant for nematodes, thus reducing their populations in the fields.
 Nematodes not only are detrimental to existing alfalfa stands, but will also impact subsequent crops, such as cotton and chile peppers, planted after the removal of alfalfa.
 It is important to know that between cutting application of sandea herbicide can cause crop injury.
 The injury could result in yield loss in the first cutting after the application, but the alfalfa will recover after the first cutting.
-For more information on weed management in alfalfa please see NMSU Extension Guide A-325.
+For more information, please see NMSU Extension Guide A-325: Managing Weeds in Alfalfa.
 Contact: Jamshid Ashigh

 The Cost of Season-Long Weed Control in Pecan Orchards